raphink/Augeas-book/en/06-augeas-metadata/01-chapter6.markdown

 * `lens` is the lens that failed to parse.
 It is usually the same as as `lens/info` node listed above ;
 * `message` is the error message yielded by Augeas.

-For more information on interpreting the error messages, see chapter 10.
+For more information on interpreting the error messages, see chapter \ref{chap:troubleshooting} on page \pageref{chap:troubleshooting}.

 ### Example